- First Time Builders

 One of the best ways to ensure you’ll get a quality building with the right ratings and codes is to purchase directly from a manufacturer.
 Furthermore, if you’re in direct contact with your manufacturer, and you can communicate to ensure your building’s designs are compatible and meet all structural requirements.
 You’ll work with a dedicated project manager, who can talk to an engineer or detailer should there be any issues with your project.
 It’s all in-house communications, no outsourcing to a company overseas.

 Don’t forget that steel prices, like many other commodities, are influenced heavily by supply and demand.
 Steel prices are projected to rise in 2016 due to that demand, China’s appetite for steel and the shifting market.
-A manufacturer can give you the option to lock your steel price in while you take care of other aspects of your steel building project like permits, financing, and laying your foundation.

 What is included?